maa105/use-callback/README.md

 import { useBindedCallbackMapper } from '@maa/use-callback'

-// React.memo in conjunction with useCallback will prevent <Child/> from rerendering on click const Child = React.memo(({ onClick, label }) => {
+// React.memo in conjunction with useBindedCallbackMapper will prevent <Child/> from rerendering on click const Child = React.memo(({ onClick, label }) => {
   const renderCountRef = useRef(0)
   ++renderCountRef.current